acumos/acumos-python-client/docs/tutorial/index.rst

 TensorFlow
 ==========

-Check out the TensorFlow example in the examples directory.
+Check out the TensorFlow example in the ``examples/`` directory of the Acumos Python client repository.

 Testing Models
 ==============